The 20 Best Primitive Neuroectodermal Tumor (PNET) Doctors Near Me in North Carolina, US

 Offers Telehealth

 My primary focus is patient care and clinical research.
 My clinical research focuses on providing innovative and aggressive therapies to adults with primary brain tumors.
 I always keep the patient's quality of life foremost in my practice.
 I completed my residency in adult neurology at the University of Sherbrooke in Quebec.
 I finished a two-year fellowship in neuro-oncology at The Preston Robert Tisch Brain Tumor Center at Duke.
 Upon completion of my fellowship in 2005, I joined the Center as faculty.
 I am a fellow of the Royal College of Physicians of Canada.
 Dr. Desjardins is rated as a Distinguished provider by MediFind in the treatment of Primitive Neuroectodermal Tumor (PNET).
-Her top areas of expertise are Embryonal Tumor with Multilayered Rosettes, Gliosarcoma, Glioblastoma, and Neuroepithelioma.
+She is also highly rated in 21 other conditions, according to our data.
+Her clinical expertise encompasses Embryonal Tumor with Multilayered Rosettes, Gliosarcoma, Glioblastoma, and Neuroepithelioma.

 Distinguished in Primitive Neuroectodermal Tumor (PNET)